Research drives high-impact innovation

 This research study explores the potential medical benefits and safety of an investigational implant that is intended to be used as cartilage and bone replacement for your knee joint compared to microfracture.
 This investigational device is known as the Episealer® knee implant, made of metal alloy, which is custom made for your knee by 3D modeling.

-Principal Investigator: Dr. David Flanigan
+Principal Investigator: David Flanigan, MD

 Research Coordinator: Jenna DeFranco